camaraproject/Template_API_Repository/README.md

 ## Contributing
 * Meetings <!-- for new API families request a meeting link from the LF admin team or replace the information with the existing meeting information (of the API family) -->
-    * [Registration](https://wiki.camaraproject.org/x/TQAG) Update this link with your meeting join link
+    * [Registration / Join](https://wiki.camaraproject.org/x/TQAG) !!
+Update this link with your meeting registration/join link
     * Schedule:
     * Minutes: Access [meeting minutes] (update this link to your wiki page using the "Share" link).
 * Mailing List